 So, it's better to analyze the performance of each hashtag before you use it in your marketing campaign.
 If you target top-performing hashtags, your campaign will have more chances to attract more people.
 But keep in mind that the hashtags should correspond to your campaign's main message.

-As you can see, there is a variety of ways to incorporate social data in your marketing campaign.
+As you can see, there are various ways to incorporate social data into your marketing campaign.
 Apart from building a more precise target audience description, social data can also help you:

 Hopefully, our insights will help you utilize the power of social data to its fullest and launch a successful marketing campaign.